xitop/edzed/docs/FSM.rst

   An FSM also defines states and events.
 Their relationship is:

   - FSM state is a part of SBlock's internal state.
-  - all events are delivered using the :meth:`edzed.SBlock.event` method as in any other sequential block.
+  - all events are delivered using the :meth:`SBlock.event` method as in any other sequential block.
 Usually all events are processed by the FSM code, i.e. they are FSM events, but please note that it is possible to add non-FSM events to be processed by the underlying SBlock and bypassing the FSM.
-    See :meth:`edzed.SBlock._event_ETYPE`.
+    See :meth:`SBlock._event_ETYPE`.

   In this chapter by 'state' and 'event' we usually mean an FSM state and an FSM event respectively.